-- o Some Planning Board members do not agree with the concept of granting amnesty for any unit that does not comply with all provisions of the ordinance as ultimately enacted. - Special permit findings and criteria: The Planning Board recommends that the ordinance provide guidance to the Zoning Board of Appeals with respect to required findings for granting a special permit. - o Sec.
+- required to facilitate any such abutter or neighborhood input for applicants, staff, and in particular the City's volunteer boards. - Conversely, some members do not think any neighborhood input is necessary, nor applicable, if an application satisfies all other codified requirements for operation of an STRU. - Treatment of existing STRUs: There are a number of investor-owned STRUs in the residential zoning districts, and also a number of STRUs (both owner-occupied and investor-owned) that do not comply with the off-street parking requirements of the proposed ordinance. - O Some Planning Board members would like to see an allowance in the ordinance for continued STRU use of investor-owned properties in residential neighborhoods, which could be either a time-limited "amnesty" provision (i.e., a "sunset" provision) or an amnesty tied to the current owner (i.e., not transferable to a future owner). - o Planning Board members generally oppose continued STRU use when off-street parking is not provided, for both owner-occupied and investor units. - Some Planning Board members do not agree with the concept of granting amnesty for any unit that does not comply with all provisions of the ordinance as ultimately enacted. - Special permit findings and criteria: The Planning Board recommends that the ordinance provide guidance to the Zoning Board of Appeals with respect to required findings for granting a special permit. - Sec.
 X-H.7.A.(7) requires a finding that "The requested use will not, by its addition to a neighborhood, cause an excess of that particular use that could be detrimental to the character of said neighborhood."
 The ordinance should include a measurement or other guidance to assist the ZBA in making this finding.
 Examples could include (a) a limitation of one or two STRUs per block face, (b) a minimum separation of 300 feet between any two STRUs, or (c) an absolute cap on the number of STRUs in the City.
-These could be either established as absolute standards in the ordinance, or provided as presumptions for the ZBA to use in finding that granting a special permit for a particular property would or would not result an "excess" of STRUs in the neighborhood. - o Sec.
+These could be either established as absolute standards in the ordinance, or provided as presumptions for the ZBA to use in finding that granting a special permit for a particular property would or would not result an "excess" of STRUs in the neighborhood. - Sec.
 X-H.7.A.(2) requires a finding that "The requested use is essential and/or desirable to the public convenience or welfare."
-The ordinance should include a general statement regarding the public benefits of STRUs in residential and business districts to which the ZBA can refer in making this finding. - o Another criterion to consider in the granting of an STRU special permit could include a history of operation without issues or complaints. - Licensing and enforcement: Although the Planning Board's purview is limited to advising the Council on the zoning ordinance, the issue of enforcement - and thus the licensing ordinance - is inextricable from the zoning discussion.
+The ordinance should include a general statement regarding the public benefits of STRUs in residential and business districts to which the ZBA can refer in making this finding. - O Another criterion to consider in the granting of an STRU special permit could include a history of operation without issues or complaints. - Licensing and enforcement: Although the Planning Board's purview is limited to advising the Council on the zoning ordinance, the issue of enforcement and thus the licensing ordinance is inextricable from the zoning discussion.
 There is a concern that the City does not have the resources to respond effectively and expeditiously to ordinance and license violations or to neighbor complaints, particularly on weekends when problems may be more likely.
-Board members believe that two steps are necessary before the zoning ordinance is amended to permit STRUs: - (1) A licensing ordinance with strong monitoring and enforcement provisions must be enacted, and - (2) The City must provide the necessary resources (financial and/or staffing) to effectively monitor STRUs and enforce the applicable zoning and licensing requirements.
+Board members believe that two steps are necessary before the zoning ordinance is amended to permit STRUs:

+- (1) A licensing ordinance with strong monitoring and enforcement provisions must be enacted, and - (2) The City must provide the necessary resources (financial and/or staffing) to effectively monitor STRUs and enforce the applicable zoning and licensing requirements.